ferparra/My-Readwise/pages/Building a Second Brain to Organize Your Digital Life With Tiago Forte (highlights).md

 	- How to Capture Less and Store More Relevant Information

 	  Key takeaways:
-	  (* It is important to be selective with what is stored in a second brain, as overstoring can lead to less value being created., * It is important to be aware of the potential negative impacts of overstoring, such as becoming less able to access and use information.)
+	  (* It is important to be selective with what is stored in a [[second brain]], as overstoring can lead to less value being created., * It is important to be aware of the potential negative impacts of overstoring, such as becoming less able to access and use information.)

 	  Transcript:
 	  Speaker 2